Japanese hip-hop: Racial themes

-A subculture of hip-hoppers who subscribe to the burapan style are referred to as blackfacers, a reference to the blackface style of makeup used in minstrel acting that began as an imitation or caricaturation of Africans.
-One Japanese pop group, the Gosperats, has been known to wear blackface makeup during performances, who were influenced by the 80's doo wop group Chanels.
+A subculture of hip-hop enthusiasts subscribe to the burapan style are referred to as blackfacers, a reference to the blackface style of makeup used in minstrel acting that began as an imitation or caricaturation of Africans.
+One Japanese pop group, the Gosperats, has been known to wear blackface makeup during performances, and were influenced by the 80's doo wop group Chanels.
 The appearance of these "Jiggers" has shown a growing popularity with the hip-hop subculture in Japan despite what can be viewed as racial ideological tendencies of the country towards Black people, and all non-Japanese in general.
 There are roughly 50,000 Africans in Japan; which is approximately .04% of the Japanese population.
 Although such an insignificant percent of the Japanese population is African, Japanese subculture is very much accepting of African culture.
-For many rebellious Japanese youth it provides an outlet for "coolness" and a chance to express themselves outside the box.

-However, some Japanese fans of hip-hop find it embarrassing and ridiculous that these blackface fans do this because they feel like they shouldn't change their appearance to embrace the culture.
-In some instances it can be seen as a racist act, but for many of the young the Japanese fans it is a way of immersing in the hip hop culture the way they see fit.
-For example, the Japanese hip hop group Soul'd Out is extremely imitative of African culture.
-Looking at Soul'd Out, their appearance stands out.
-Their wardrobe undoubtedly reminds one of African American fashion.
+For many rebellious Japanese youth, it provides an outlet for "coolness" and a chance to express themselves outside the box.
+However, some Japanese fans of hip-hop find it embarrassing and ridiculous that these blackface fans do this because they feel like they should not change their appearance to embrace the culture.
+In some instances, it can be seen as a racist act, but for many of the young Japanese fans, it is a way of immersing in hip-hop culture the way they see fit.

 Even as Japanese hung Sambo signs throughout the city, they were undeniably attracted to black music and style.
-Before hip hop, the Japanese had embraced jazz, rock n roll and funk.
-It is important to note however, despite the seemingly racist tendencies toward Africans and the simultaneous embrace of black culture, the Japanese have a very different construction of racial ideology then the US.
-Whereas the white versus black dichotomy typifies the racial system in the US, the Japanese construct their identities in terms of nationalism.
+Before hip hop, the Japanese had embraced jazz, rock and roll, and funk.
+Despite the seemingly racist tendencies toward Africans and the simultaneous embrace of black culture, rgw Japanese construction of racial ideology is different from that of the US.
+Whereas the white versus black dichotomy typifies the racial system in the US, Japanese identities are constructed in terms of nationalism.
 Rather than identifying strongly with a color, Japanese tradition speaks to a homogeneous society that places foreigners in the "other category."
 Because of this context, "jiggers" and the young teens who wear blackface rebel by embracing individual identities that are different from the norm.